Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * When starting the agent, you must attach the IAM role (EC2), or specify a named profile (on-premises)
     * You can optionally integrate with AWS Systems Manager
+    * The `procstat` plugin enables you to collect metrics from individual processes.
+It is supported on Linux servers and on servers running Windows Server 2012 or later

 ### CloudWatch Logs